Dunside

 wind farm

-EDF Renewables is developing a proposal for a wind farm close to the operational Fallago Rig wind farm in the Lammermuir Hills.
+Since 2021, EDF Renewables UK has been carrying out environmental surveys and developing a proposal for a wind farm close to the operational Fallago Rig wind farm in the Lammermuir Hills in the Scottish Borders.

 Do you have a question?